FAQ - Braxia Health

 • Individuals who are unable to adhere to the protocol in its totality (i.e., remain in the clinic post infusion for a minimum of 20 minutes or as advised by the medical team for observation).

-• Individuals who are unable to identify a person to assure their safe transport to home post infusion
+• Individuals who are unable to identify a person to ensure their safe transport to home post infusion

 • Individuals with symptomatic traumatic brain injury